Barmp/RedWall/README.md

 # RedWall
-## RedWall was created to download pictures from subreddit frontpages
+RedWall (Reddit Wallpapers) was created to download pictures from subreddit frontpages.

 ### Good to know:
 - Only downloads pictures with direct image links